carlos4ndre/phonebooth/README.md

 Once the application is up and running, all clients should connect to localhost at port 8000.

+`Note:` To change the application settings, edit the files `config/default.json`and `web/scripts/config.js`.

 ## How it looks like

 ![alt tag](https://raw.githubusercontent.com/carlos4ndre/phonebooth/master/demo/incoming-chat-request.png)